 So the “apology” was an apology for not meeting the customer’s service expectations, not an apology for bad service or racial discrimination.

 This non-apology often manifests itself in the words, “I’m sorry you feel that way.”

 Several times a year, we’ll encounter an unsatisfied customer due to production times.
 Most clients want things now or yesterday.
-That said, many jobs require design time, ordering specialty materials and a wait time as we complete other projects that come in before a particular clients.
-We do what we can, but many things can’t be done immediately, and since we work on a first in, first out principle, we won’t always shuffle projects for a demanding client.
+That said, many jobs require design time, ordering specialty materials, and a wait time as we complete other projects that come in before particular clients.
+We do what we can, but many things can’t be done immediately, and since we work on a first-in, first-out principle, we won’t always shuffle projects for a demanding client.
 We’ll do it on occasion, but we don’t like it to become a habit, as it makes other clients wait.

 The third thing we do when we have an unsatisfied customer is to help them find a more suitable provider for them, or in extreme cases, we explicitly “fire” them.
 Not all clients are a good fit for us, and we’re not a good fit for all our clients.
 We had a client a few months ago who seemed to want unlimited revisions on a business card at our expense.
 We can deal with that, but when the client became verbally aggressive and demanding, we decided this was someone who is not a good fit for us.
 We fired him.

-Apologies in the business world, in my opinion, are given out too generously–“I’m sorry for any and everything”–and too infrequently–“It’s always the clients fault; no need to apologize.”
-At Kona Impact, we take a nuanced approach: admit when we mess up, hold our ground and educate when a client is unreasonable or misguided, and we get rid of clients who are overly rude, demanding or aggressive.
+Apologies in the business world, in my opinion, are given out too generously–“I’m sorry for any and everything”–and too infrequently–“It’s always the client’s fault; no need to apologize.”
+At Kona Impact, we take a nuanced approach: admit when we mess up, hold our ground and educate when a client is unreasonable or misguided, and get rid of clients who are overly rude, demanding, or aggressive.